March 30, 2018

-Tour B featured east Alabama agriculture, starting with Robertson/Lanier & McKay Cattle Co. in Chambers County.
-Attendees next flocked to Auburn University’s National Poultry Technology Center before growing their greenhouse knowledge at Young’s Plant Farm in Lee County.
+Another tour featured east Alabama agriculture, starting with Robertson/Lanier & McKay Cattle Co. in Chambers County.
+Attendees next stopped at Auburn University’s National Poultry Technology Center before visiting greenhouses at Young’s Plant Farm in Lee County.

-Parkman Land & Cattle Co. kicked off Tour C in Montgomery County.
-Tour attendees then journeyed south to Gene and Jana Renfroe’s Pike County TREASURE Forest and finished their day at Steve Stroud’s poultry and hay farm in Pike County.
+Parkman Land & Cattle Co. kicked off an additional in Montgomery County.
+Attendees then journeyed south to Pike County where they visited Gene and Jana Renfroe’s TREASURE Forest near Troy and finished their day at Steve Stroud’s poultry and hay farm in Goshen.

-2018 Outstanding Young Farm Family (OYFF) finalists were named during the closing banquet following interviews Friday.
-They are Chad and Heather Grant of Butler County, Gannon and Kristin Nunley of Franklin County, and Chris and Jordyn Upchurch of Clay County.
+2018 Outstanding Young Farm Family (OYFF) finalists were named during the closing banquet of the conference.
+They are Chad and Heather Grant of Butler County, Gannon and Kristin Nunley of Franklin County and Chris and Jordyn Upchurch of Clay County.

 Finalists received a Traeger grill and will compete for more than $70,000 in prizes during on-farm judging this summer.
 The 2018 OYFF will be named at the Federation’s 46th Commodity Producers Conference in Montgomery Aug.
 4.

-Other conference events included an auction that raised funds for the Alabama Farmers Agriculture Foundation and entertainment from Fun Pianos by 176 Keys, a dueling piano show.
-The top three winners of the social media photo contest were Noel Welch of Lee County, Abby Keel of Calhoun County and Michelle Bufkin of Lee County.
+The conference also included an auction that raised $10,830 for the Alabama Farmers Agriculture Foundation and entertainment by a dueling piano show.
+Social media photo contest winners were Noel Welch of Lee County, Abbie Keel of Calhoun County and Michelle Bufkin of Lee County.